-What to Do If You Find a Lost Dog or Stray
+What to Do If You Find a Lost or Stray Dog

 Did you spot a lost dog or stray?
-Does the dog have a collar, but is it too scared to come near you?
-Has the dog been near your property or in the same area for several days and is it scared of you?
+Does the dog have a collar, but is too scared to come near you?
+Has the dog been near your property or in the same area for several days, and is it scared of you?
 Finding a stray dog can be extremely stressful.
 You immediately feel responsible for the dog's welfare and find yourself needing to act fast.
 Sometimes it's not so easy or straightforward.
 You will want to ask yourself:

 - Does the dog look cared for?
 It's likely that the dog simply escaped.

 - Does the dog have tags or a collar?
 The dog belongs to someone.

 - Does the dog look sick, skinny, or unkempt?
 It's likely a stray.

 - Is the dog friendly or shy?
 If the dog is shy or scared, you'll need to contact an authority.